 A Beginner’s Guide to Decentralized Social Media - Pixelfed

-You may have heard about Pixelfed recently if you have spend some time online.
-It became popular in reaction to moderation changes at Meta (the parent company of Instagram), the inauguration of US President Trump and the disaster that was the TikTok ban in the US on January 19th 2025.
+If you've been online a lot lately, you might have heard of Pixelfed.
+It became popular in reaction to moderation changes at Meta (the company that owns Instagram), the inauguration of US President Trump and the disaster that was the TikTok ban in the US on January 19, 2025.

-At this moment the developer of Pixelfed, Daniel Supernault, has a Kickstarter for Pixelfed, Loops and other projects active, which completed it's goal within 24 hours.
-You yourself can contribute to the Kickstarter here.
+At this moment the developer of Pixelfed, Daniel Supernault, has a Kickstarter for Pixelfed, Loops and other projects active, which reached it's goal in less than 24 hours.
+You can help with the Kickstarter here.

-Pixelfed is a decentralized social media platform that focuses on sharing photos and building a vibrant community without relying on centralized corporations.
+Pixelfed is a decentralized social media platform that lets people share photos and build a strong community without relying on big companies.
 In this article, we’ll explore what Pixelfed is, how it works, and how you can join the network and the Fediverse as a whole.
 If you don't know what the Fediverse is: I've explained it here.

 What is Pixelfed?

-Pixelfed is a photo-sharing platform that is part of the broader decentralized ecosystem of social media.
-Unlike traditional platforms like Instagram (it's direct competitor) or Facebook, Pixelfed doesn’t rely on a single company or server.
+Pixelfed is a place to share photos that is part of the larger decentralized social media ecosystem.
+Unlike traditional platforms like Instagram (it's main competitor) or Facebook, Pixelfed doesn’t depend on a single company or server.
 Instead, it operates on a federated model, meaning that anyone can host their own Pixelfed instance, or join an existing one, and interact with users across the entire network.
-This decentralization ensures that users have more control over their data and online experience.
+This decentralization gives users more power over their data and how they use the internet.

-Pixelfed uses the ActivityPub protocol, which is also the backbone for other decentralized platforms like Mastodon and PeerTube.
-This protocol allows different servers to communicate with each other, enabling users to interact across various platforms, all while maintaining control over their individual accounts.
+ActivityPub is the protocol that Pixelfed uses, which is also the basis for other decentralized platforms like Mastodon and PeerTube.
+This protocol lets different servers talk to each other, which lets users interact on different platforms while still being in charge of their own accounts.

 Features of Pixelfed

-• Privacy & Control: Since Pixelfed is decentralized, it gives users more control over their content and data.
-There’s no single organization holding all your personal information, and no algorithmic feeds deciding what you see.
+- Privacy & Control: Since Pixelfed is decentralized, it gives users more control over their content and data.
+There is no single organization holding all your personal information, no algorithmic feeds deciding what you see.
 You can curate your experience, follow the accounts you enjoy, and share your photos without worrying about privacy breaches.

-• Fediverse Integration: Pixelfed isn’t just a standalone platform.
-It’s part of the Fediverse, a collective of decentralized platforms that communicate with each other.
-This means you can follow users on platforms like Mastodon and more, directly from Pixelfed and that users from other platforms can also follow you.
+- Fediverse Integration: Pixelfed is not just a standalone platform but a part of the Fediverse, a collective of decentralized platforms that communicate with each other.
+This means you can follow users on platforms such as Mastodon and others directly from Pixelfed, and users on other platforms can follow you as well.

-• Open Source: Pixelfed is completely open-source, meaning anyone can inspect, modify, and contribute to the code.
-This transparency ensures that the platform evolves in line with its community’s values and interests.
+- Open Source: Pixelfed is completely open-source, which means that anyone can inspect, modify, and contribute to its code.
+This transparency ensures that the platform evolves in accordance with its users' values and interests.

-• Focus on Photos: While many decentralized platforms cater to a wide variety of content types, Pixelfed is designed specifically for photo sharing.
-Whether you're a hobbyist photographer or a professional, you'll find a community that appreciates visual content.
+- Focus on Photos: While many decentralized platforms support a wide variety of content types, Pixelfed is specifically designed for photo sharing.
+Whether you're a hobbyist or a professional photographer, you'll find a community that appreciates visual content.

 How to Join

-Joining Pixelfed is simple, and you can get started in just a few steps.
+Joining Pixelfed is simple and you can start in just a few steps.

 1. Choose an Instance